 As for non-nuclear weapons, the PLA is not the weakest military organization in the world.
 First of all, it is worth noting human "resources".
 Currently, more than 2,2 million people are serving in the Chinese army.
 Because of such a large number of troops, China ranks first in the world in terms of army size.
 More about 800 thousands are in reserve, and the total mobilization potential of the country (citizens aged from 18 to 49 years) exceeds half a billion.
 It is unlikely that anyone will be able to with China in terms of the mass character of the armed forces.

-The basis of the PLA, as well as other armies in the world, is the Ground Forces.
-The overwhelming number of military personnel - 1,7 million - serve in them.
-The Chinese ground forces consist of 35 armies, which in turn have 118 infantry, 13 tank, 33 artillery (including air defense) divisions.
-In addition, the 73 divisions of the border troops belong to the PLA.
+The basis of the PLA, like other armies in the world, is the Ground Forces.
+The overwhelming majority of servicemen - 1,7 million - serve in them.
+China's ground forces consist of 35 armies, which in turn have 118 infantry, 13 tank, 33 artillery (including air defense) divisions.
+In addition, 73 divisions of the border troops belong to the PLA.
 Such a huge number of troops requires an appropriate number of weapons.
 It is noteworthy that most weapons and China is trying to produce military equipment independently, having developed from scratch, having bought a license or copied foreign samples.
 Such an approach allows equipping the army with a large number of types of weapons.
 Only small arms in service consists of more than 40 models.
 In the warehouses of infantry, motorized infantry, etc. units can be found as licensed Soviet pistols TT-33 (Chinese designation "Type 54"), as well as modern machines of its own design QBZ-95.

 PLA Soldiers with QBZ-95 Guns